wrmilling/k3s-gitops/default/README.md

 * [invidious/invidious.yaml](invidious/invidious.yaml) - Simple [app-template](https://bjw-s.github.io/helm-charts/docs/app-template/) deployment of the Invidious docker image.

-## Minecraft

-Not currently in use due to limitations of the Minecraft package for the Nintendo Switch.
-Kept for potential future use.

 ## OneDrive

 Using the [onedrive](https://github.com/abraunegg/onedrive) client for linux to sync my personal OneDrive for backup.